 We end our walk with an educational tour and our own blending session at Bourgogne des Flandres.
 Bourgogne des Flandres specializes in the Flemish beer blending tradition of mixing fresh beer with aged beer to create a perfect balance of flavors.

 We then head to lunch at one of the last remaining family-owned breweries in the Bruges city center, Brewery De Halve Maan.
 You may have heard about their new 2-mile beer pipeline they recently built leading from their brewery in city center to their bottling plant in an industrial area.
 The pipeline carries 1,500 gallons of beer an hour at 12 mph, which has saved them hundreds of truck trips a year.
 When you see the narrow, historic streets of Bruges, you will wonder how the tankers ever made their way through originally!

-After the tour, we make our way to t’ Brugs Beertje where we’ll be greeted by the owner, Daisy, and her 300+ Belgian beers.
+After the tour, we make our way to t’ Brugs Beertje where we’ll have the choice of 300+ Belgian beers.
 These beers include commercial brands, seasonal varieties, and unique and hard-to-find brews.